Nawiab/Nawiab/README.md

 <div align="center">

 ## Victor Ribeiro Boechat
-A high school student who wants to work as front-end developer / full-stack developer.
+A high school student who wants to work as a full-stack developer.

 Victor's objective is to be a expert developer and collaborate to awesome projects where he can learn and improve his abilities.